Keeping our identities secure has never been more important. In fact, identity theft hit an all-time high in 2016, and it shows no signs of slowing.

 The Big Perks

-The thing that really makes Identity Guard stand out from the pack is that it protects your total identity.
-The same program that protects all of your banking and financial information also provides the digital technology you need to browse the web safely.
+The thing that really makes Identity Guard stand out from the pack is that it helps protect your total identity.
+The same program that helps protect your banking and financial information also provides the digital technology you need to browse the web safely.

 This makes Identity Guard a great option if you prefer to use one comprehensive tool instead of using two separate companies for identity protection and cyber protection.